DannyCanCode/3mg-retail-est-d86cbb7d/README.md

 ## Usage

 1. Upload an EagleView PDF file
-2. The system will process the PDF and extract measurements
+2. The system will process the PDF and extract measurements including areas by pitch
 3. View the extracted measurements
 4. Create an estimate based on the measurements
 5. Add pricing and materials to the estimate
 6. Generate the final estimate

+## Key Workflows

+### PDF Processing and Measurement Extraction

+1. Upload an EagleView PDF
+2. System parses and extracts all measurements
+3. Measurements are displayed with special handling for pitch areas
+4. Create estimate based on measurements

+### Material Selection and Pricing

+1. Select materials from comprehensive library
+2. System calculates quantities based on measurements and coverage rules
+3. Special handling applied for GAF Timberline HDZ and low slope areas
+4. Total cost calculated with appropriate waste factors

 ## Troubleshooting

 - **PDF Upload Issues**: Check Supabase storage bucket permissions
 - **Processing Errors**: Verify Edge Function deployment and logs
 - **Database Issues**: Check database structure matches the required schema
+- **Material Calculation Issues**: Verify the special rules in the utils.ts file

 ## License